-Need based scholarships available.
-Deposit deadline is May 3, 2013.
-Please contact Katie Hight, Director of New Student Programs, via email (email@example.com) or phone (336.278.5323) for more information.
-Upon trip acceptance, participants will receive further information, including the balance deadline.
+Need based scholarships are available.
+Deposit deadline is May 2, 2014.
+Have questions?
+Contact the FSE Coordinator via email (firstname.lastname@example.org) or phone (336.278.7000) for more information.
+Upon trip acceptance, participants will receive further information including the balance deadline.

-Adventures in Leadership is an outdoor experience of camping, hiking, climbing, rappelling and white-water rafting.
+Adventures in Leadership is an outdoor experience offered jointly by Campus Recreation and the Center for Leadership.
+AIL consists of camping, hiking, climbing, rappelling and white-water rafting.
 The program will aid in your development of leadership skills, understanding of community and your ability to work in teams.
 Past participants say the most valuable outcome is the lasting friendships they have built.

 Accompanied by returning students, faculty and staff, participants will begin the adventure with group initiatives at the Elon Challenge course and conclude in the Appalachian Mountains of scenic West Virginia.

 Dates for 2014: June 28 - July 3 (Week 1); July 6 - 11 (Week 2)